pvijay03/CS15L/lab-report-3-week5.md

     HostName ieng6.ucsd.edu
     User cs15lwi22asr
 ```
 are what I entered into my window.
-If I make an edit, I can just use the keystrokes `control x` to exit and `y` to save the changes.
+If I make an edit, I can just use the keystrokes `control x` to exit, `y` to save the changes, and `return` to go back to the terminal.
 ![Image](Lab3-1.png)
 * Here is me using the `ssh` command to log me into my account using just the alias I chose:
 ![Image](Lab3-2.png)